7-Daniel-Lee/MOTS/README.md

-# Radar_PointNet_Panoptic_Tracking_and_Segmentation(熊子量合作完成)
+# Radar_PointNet_Panoptic_Tracking_and_Segmentation
 This repo is regarding the radar-based panoptic segmentation and tracking which is part of the radar-based data processing for ADAS and AD collaboration project.
-The main contributors are Weiyi Xiong, Jianan Liu and Bing Zhu.
 The purpose of this project is to investigate algorithms of radar-based panoptic segmentation and tracking in BEV/3D space.

 ## NuScenes_Panoptic_Challenge